akvo/akvo-flow-docs/docs/topic/dashboard/2-surveys.rst

 Selecting option and number question types will display additional elements for you to fill out.

 For option questions, you will enter options in the text box that appears below, entering each option on a seperate line.
 On the device, the default behaviour for option questions is that the device user can only select one answer.
 You can allow device users to select multiple responses to a question by ticking the box next to "Allow multiple".
-You can allow device users to enter an Other option by ticking the box next to "Allow other".
+You can allow device users to enter a free text Other answer on the device by ticking the box next to "Allow other".

  .. figure:: img/2-surveys_editquestion_optiondetails.png
    :width: 600 px